 Manufacturing a mold is a lengthy process.
-There are so many factors to consider, many things which need to take care of.
+There are so many factors to consider that need to be taken care of.
 One of the most important parts of any mold is the parting line.

-Now you must know what parting line is, but if you don’t, then I must tell you that it’s the separation and collision point for a mold.
+Now you must know what the parting line is, but if you don’t, I must tell you that it’s a mold’s separation and collision point.

 Every mold is divided into two halves, and deciding where one part will meet the other is crucial.
-Sometimes the choice is effortless depending on the application, but sometimes it’s not so easy.
+Sometimes the choice is effortless, depending on the application, but sometimes it’s not easy.

-Let’s have a brief discussion on choosing parting lines and their significant role in the entire injection molding process.
+Let’s briefly discuss choosing parting lines and their significant role in the injection molding process.

 Parting Line in injection molding poses similar kind of challenges as discussed above.

 Sometimes the parting line is right in the middle, but sometimes finding a parting line is a drag on its own.

 A parting line varies by product geometry.
 Let’s take a simple example of a plastic cup.

 The outer surface will be designed by the first half of the mold ( A-Side ), while the inner surface will be developed by the other half ( B-Side ).
 The parting line will take shape on the outside edge of the cup’s brim.